DukeRobotics/documentation/ros-tutorials/lesson-0-introduction.md

 * [Windows (Other)](https://docs.docker.com/docker-for-windows/install/)

 To learn more, go to the following link and
-1. Follow along with the first (run commands etc.)
+1. Follow along with 1: Orientation (run commands etc.)
-2. Read through the second tutorial (do not worry about following everything, just make sure you understand what a Dockerfile is)
+2. Read through 2: Containers (do not worry about running everything, just make sure you understand what a Dockerfile is)

 [Docker Tutorials](https://docs.docker.com/get-started/)